Benjamin-Wirz/Robotics-Blog/content/posts/SeniorWeek30.md

 ### Monday

 I started late because I had my AP Calc test that day, and missed 4th period.
 Starting 5th period, I found an already cut off piece of brass that was just big enough.
 I then put it in the three jaw and faced it, then turned it down to the right OD.
 Then I set the distance that the smaller threaded diamter would go to, then faced that down.
 It turns out that this lathe is really powerful, and can take some insane DOC.
 I did 50 thou DOC, at .003 inches per revolution.
-Once I was to diameter, I made a small groove for the runnoff for the single pointing cutter.
+Once I was to diameter, I made a small groove for the runnoff for the single point\ing cutter.
 After that, it was the end of the day.

 {{< youtube GNsGTKw4jZM >}}